 Texas residents who want academic work earned 10 years prior to the planned enrollment term not to be considered/transferred, can possibly utilize Fresh Start.
 If not admissible and coursework is more than 10 years old please review the form for more information.

 - Apply online at applytexas.org

-- Pay an application fee of $60
+- Pay a non-refundable application processing fee of $60

 - Submit your official high school transcript with curriculum verification